A Nuclear Interferometer for Ultra-Light Dark Matter Detection: Possible Realisations

 To avoid a significant deterioration of the sensitivity attributed to a given initial number of atoms, the condition

 should therefore be satisfied.
 Unlike single-ions, neutral $^{229}$Th is thus restricted to terrestrial scale interferometry experiments.

-It is also important to account for the impact of spontaneous decay on the (finite duration) atom-laser interactions.
-This manifests as a reduction in the efficiency of the so-called $\pi$-pulses which are deployed to invert the populations of the ground and excited states.
-The proposed LMT interferometry scheme depicted in Fig.~\ref{fig:spacetime} relies upon a number of $\pi$-pulses which are Doppler tuned to selectively interact with a single arm of the interferometer.
-The velocity resolution of the pulse i.e.\ the FWHM of the atom velocities which will interact, is where $\Gamma_a = \tau ^{-1}$ is the natural linewidth of the ground-excited isomeric transition in atomic $^{229}$Th and the ratio of the applied laser intensity to the transition saturation intensity $I/I_{\textnormal{sat}}$, captures the effect of power broadening.
-For the laser to successfully interact with a single arm of the interferometer, the velocity separation of the two arms at the time the pulse is applied, $\Delta v$, must exceed the velocity resolution.
-Depending on the location of the pulse within the interferometer sequence, the velocity separation between the two arms is
+It is also important to account for the impact of spontaneous decay during the (finite duration) atom-laser interactions.
+This manifests as a reduction in the efficiency of the so-called $\pi$-pulses used to invert the populations of the ground and excited states.
+The proposed LMT interferometry scheme depicted in Fig.~\ref{fig:spacetime} relies upon a number of selective $\pi$-pulses which are designed to address only a single arm of the interferometer.\footnote{Other than the central pulse of the sequence which is a $\pi$-pulse that simultaneously acts on both arms, and the first and last pulses of the sequence which are $\pi/2$-pulses used to create a coherent superposition of ground and excited states, all of the pulses in Fig.~\ref{fig:spacetime} correspond to selective $\pi$-pulses whose frequencies are tuned to interact with a single arm.} As we shall now show, the requirement of selective addressing places an upper bound on the laser intensity that may be used to implement these pulses, and in turn a lower bound on their duration.
+For the $^{229}$Th transition considered here, the minimum durations are comparable to the excited state lifetime, rendering spontaneous decay during the pulse a non-negligible effect.

-where $l$ takes integer values between 1 and $n$ and represents the difference in the number of times that each of the arms has interacted with the laser.
-In this instance $m_{\textnormal{Th}}$ now denotes the mass of a thorium atom.
+Consider the first $\pi$-pulse in the beam-splitter sequence i.e. the second pulse in Fig.~\ref{fig:spacetime}.
+At the time at which this pulse is applied, the atom is in a coherent superposition of ground and excited state wave packets, with the excited component (corresponding to the upper arm of the interferometer) moving upwards with speed $v_k=\hbar k/m_{\rm Th}$ relative to the lower arm.
+Here $m_{\rm Th}$ now denotes the mass of a $^{229}$Th \textit{atom}.
+This first $\pi$-pulse propagates downwards and is intended to induce stimulated emission in the upper arm (of each interferometer) whilst, crucially, leaving the lower arm unaffected.
+To conserve momentum, the upper arm recoils by a further $v_k$ in the $+z$ direction as a result of this process, thereby increasing the velocity separation between the two arms.

+Selective addressing is possible here because the desired stimulated-emission process, and the competing absorption process in the lower arm are resonant at different photon energies.
+The resonant energy of a transition is determined by the difference between the total energies of the initial and final atomic states, including both the internal-state energy and the kinetic energy associated with atomic recoil.
+For the pulse under consideration, the desired and competing processes involve opposite changes in both the internal state and the atomic momentum and thus acquire different recoil-energy shifts.
+Consequently, the photon energy required to drive stimulated emission in the upper arm differs from that required to excite the lower arm.
+Explicitly this difference is